derzz/cs246-notes/CS 246 Notes/L20 MVC, Exception Safety, Smart Pointers.md

 ```
 - Shared pointers work by maintaining a <u>reference count</u> on creation, incremented
 	- On deletion, decremented
-	- When it reaches 0, underlying object
+	- When it reaches 0, underlying object gets deleted